z3tt/Z3tt/content/top/about.md

 #### Conference Organisation {#orga}

 - **14th Workshop of the Young Modellers in Ecology (YoMos)**
-  *upcoming May 2019* – Goettingen, Germany – organizer
+  *May 2019* – Goettingen, Germany – chair

 - **1st InternationalBioMove Symposium**
   *September 2018*, Potsdam, Germany – organizer and chair